EmbySupport/Emby.Docs/Backup.md

 This guide will go over how to migrate your settings from Emby Server from one machine to another.
 There are two methods to backing up Emby Server settings and we'll go over them here.

-## Use the Server Configuration Backup Plugin
+## Use the Backup & Restore Plugin

-We recommend using the Server Configuration Backup plugin, which is designed to make this process really painless by doing the work for you.
+We recommend using the Backup & Restore plugin, which is designed to make this process really painless by doing the work for you.
 This plugin requires Emby Premiere and can be found in our plugin catalog.

-The Server Configuration Backup plugin can help you backup and restore the following:
+The Backup & Restore plugin can help you backup and restore the following:

 * Server configuration
 * Users